-Several head cuts were noted during the survey of the longitudinal profile.
+Several potential head cuts or niche points were noted during the survey of the longitudinal profile in 2003.
 The first was noted at Station 0+40.
-This head cut was causing debris to accumulate in the center of the channel which appeared to be exacerbating bank erosion along both sides of the channel.
+This cut was causing debris to accumulate in the center of the channel and exacerbating bank erosion along both sides of the channel.
+The cut was due to an old fence crossing the channel at this location which had accumulated debris along the upstream side and thus raised the overall elevation of the channel.
 The estimated drop of the thalweg was approximately two feet.
-The other two head cuts were observed at Stations 4+70 and 7+63.
-The second head cut exhibited a vertical drop of nearly 1.5 feet while the third dropped approximately one foot.
-Both the second and third head cuts had resulted in minor bank scouring.
+This cut had adjusted by the 2004 survey resulting in less accumulation of debris and an improvement in bank stabilization.
+The other two cuts were observed at Stations 4+70 and 7+63.
+The second cut exhibited a vertical drop of nearly 1.5 feet while the third dropped approximately one foot.
+Both the second and third cuts had resulted in minor bank scouring.
+These cuts had also adjusted by the 2004 survey causing bank scouring to cease.

-Qualitative investigations were conducted on the adjacent property downstream of the project area to assess the applicability of a source for the head cutting.
+Qualitative investigations were conducted in 2003 on the adjacent property downstream of the project area to assess the applicability of a source for the head cutting.
 One area was identified approximately 100 feet (30.5 meters) downstream of the project area.
 The adjoining property owner had straightened a meander bend during the spring/summer of 2003.
 A log crib wall was placed on the outside of the reach for bank protection.
 This straightening has resulted in the conversion of a pre-existing pool to a riffle thus, increasing the overall slope of the channel through this area.
-It is anticipated that as the stream equalizes, additional destabilization of the substrate will occur upstream through the project area.
+Observations in 2004 indicated the project has not yet been affected by the straightened channel.

 Bank stability was also assessed during the longitudinal profile survey.
-Several areas of active scouring and/or sloughing were observed.
+Several areas of active scouring and/or sloughing were observed in 2003.
+These areas were re-assessed during both surveys in 2004.
 Descriptions relating to these areas are as follows: